score-spec/spec/README.md

 ## ![Score](/docs/images/logo.svg) Why Score?

 Cloud native developers often struggle with configuration inconsistencies between environments.
 This gets even more complicated when the technology stack in each environment is different.
-What if you use Docker Compose for local development, but Helm Charts to deploy to the Kubernetes-based development environment?
+What if you use Docker Compose for local development, but deploy to a Kubernetes-based development environment?

-Not only do you have to figure out Docker Compose and Helm, but you need to keep them in sync.
+Not only do you have to figure out Docker Compose and Kubernetes, but you need to keep them in sync.

 This results in various bottlenecks along the application delivery lifecycle.